Skip to main content

 • the operation total_gas (occupying gas in the finite block gas MAX_BLOCK_GAS) Operations are then kept sorted by score, and the ones with the worst scores are discarded to respect the max size of the pool.

-Sorted operations are then scanned based on their declarative coin spending (fee + max_coins) and operations that overflow their sender's candidate balance given those cumulated spendings are discarded.
+Sorted operations are then scanned based on their declarative coin spending (fee + max_coins) and operations that overflow their sender's candidate balance given those cumulated spending are discarded.
 The accurate evaluation of the balance without execution is made possible by sharding: no operation executed in blocks being created elsewhere at the same time can spend those coins.
 This protects the pool from flood attacks and guarantees that the operation fees can be spent.

 In Massa, operation pools are highly non-deterministic and depend on each block producer's proof-of-stake draws.
 The operation pool can therefore not be used as a reliable source of information about the propagation state of an operation.